teo029/docs/docs/ios/tutorial/swift/4-edit-screen.md

 title: '4 - Editing Tasks'
 ---

-Our final screen will be the `EditScreen` and it's ViewModel.
+Our final screen will be the `EditScreen` and its ViewModel.
 The `EditScreen` will be in charge of 3 functions:

 * Editing an existing `Task`
 * Creating a `Task` and inserting into the tasks collection